VoltCruelerz/OwlMarble-Magic/rules/items/Weapon Masteries.md

 _Prerequisite: Heavy, Reach, or Versatile Property_

-If you hit a creature with this weapon, you can force the creature to make a Constitution saving throw with a DC equal to 8 + your Proficiency Bonus + the ability modifier you used to make the attack roll.
-On a failed save, the creature has  the Prone condition.
+If you attack a creature with this weapon and exceed its armor class by 5 or more, the target is knocked prone.

+## Tumble [New]

+_Prerequisite: Not Heavy_

+Immediately after you hit a creature with an attack with this weapon, you can use your movement to move through the creature's space, but you cannot end this movement in the creature's space unless it is at least two size classes larger or smaller than you.

 ## Vex [UA]

 _Prerequisite: Ammunition, Finesse, or Light Property_

 If you hit a creature with this weapon and deal damage to the creature, you have Advantage on your next attack roll against that  reature before the end of your next turn.

+## Yoink [New]

+_Prerequisite: Reach_

+When you make an attack, you can choose to forego the damage of the attack to instead make a Disarm check against the target.